pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 ## Talking about what we do

-Government tends to be pretty buttoned up about what it’s working on and how things are going.
+[The federal government tends to be pretty buttoned up](/articles/2021-12-12-federal-field-notes-an-introduction/#closed-by-default) about what it’s working on and how things are going.
 Sometimes this is justified: state secrets, upcoming changes to the tax code, military evacuations — there are definitely things that need to be closely guarded lest they put people in danger or let people game the system.
 Building a small website to ask Canadians for feedback on prototypes is absolutely **not** something that belongs in that category.
-Rather, my experience points at something that is common across government: [onerous levels of oversight](https://sboots.ca/2021/01/12/onerous-levels-of-oversight/).
+Rather, my experience reveals something common across government: [onerous levels of oversight](https://sboots.ca/2021/01/12/onerous-levels-of-oversight/).

 As in our case, it often happens that the compliance activities demand more time and energy than actually delivering the outcome.
 But how can we attempt to measure this, and what are the factors that lead to this outcome?
 Well, I’m glad you asked.